chrisjj12/Multi-Speaker-Identification/README.md

 The inputted signal will be processed by ML, which will eliminate the white noise to make the voice sound clearer and more understandable.
 Once that is done it will create a .wav file that will go through signal processing and then mel-frequency cepstral analysis to create K-coefficients.
 These K coefficients will be place in a .json database.

+## How the Application Works

+The home page has two different buttons, "First Time User" and "Operation."

+### First Time User Instructions

+A first time user will press the record button and read a displayed statement outloud.
+Once that is finished they will enter their name in the textbox below and press submit.
+This will create the K-coefficients and will add them to .json file.